setl4/setl4/README.md

 -  checkout(filename)          Returns ('checks out') set or map defined by a text file from the libary
 -  compare(a,b)                Compares two integers or strings, returning -1 (less), 0 (equal), or +1 (greater).
 -  compose(a,b)                Returns composition of two maps or tables.
--  datename(date)              Returns string based on current time suitable for use as filename.
 -  defined(map,key)            Tests if a map is defined for a specified key.
 -  difference(a,b)             Returns set of members of set _a_ not in the set _b_.
 -  domain(map)                 Returns set of elements in the domain of a map.